citynetwork/docs/docs/howto/openstack/magnum/new-k8s-cluster.md

     brew install kubectl
     ```

-Before running commands against a specific cluster, you must have the corresponding `config` file on your computer.
+Before running commands against a specific cluster, you must have the corresponding [kubeconfig](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) file on your computer.

 === "{{gui}}"
-    Downloading a `config` file from the {{gui}} is currently not supported.
+    Downloading a kubeconfig file from the {{gui}} is currently not supported.
-    You can still fetch the `config` file of your newly created Kubernetes cluster using the OpenStack CLI.
+    You can still fetch the kubeconfig file for your newly created Kubernetes cluster using the OpenStack CLI.
 === "OpenStack CLI"
-    To download the `config` file for your Kubernetes cluster, type the following:
+    To download the kubeconfig file for your Kubernetes cluster, type the following:

     ```bash
     openstack coe cluster config --dir=${PWD} bangor
     ```

-After saving the `config` file locally, set the value of variable `KUBECONFIG` to the full path of the file.
+After saving the kubeconfig file locally, set the value of variable `KUBECONFIG` to the full path of the file.
 Type, for example:

 ```bash